pylowt/HamsterLang/README.md

 **Current Status: In Development**
 Note: The interpreter is not yet functional as the parser and other core components are under construction.
 The code may not be 'production ready', as it serves as a learning tool.

+## Current Development
+Lexer is mostly complete.
+Parsing of integers and identfiers mostly complete.

 ## Features
 This is continuously being added to: